Misinformation: Politics

 Some view being a politically misinformed citizen as worse than being an uninformed one.
 Misinformed citizens can state their beliefs and opinions with confidence and thus affect elections and policies.
 This type of misinformation occurs when a speaker appears "authoritative and legitimate", while also spreading misinformation.
 When information is presented as vague, ambiguous, sarcastic, or partial, receivers are forced to piece the information together and make assumptions about what is correct.
 Misinformation has the power to sway public elections and referendums if it gains enough momentum.
-Leading up to the 2016 UK European Union membership referendum, for example, a figure used prominently by the Vote Leave campaign claimed that by leaving the EU the UK would save £350 million a week, 'for the NHS'.
-Claims then circulated widely in the campaign that this amount would (rather than could theoretically) be redistributed to the British National Health Service after Brexit.
+Leading up to the 2016 UK European Union membership referendum, for example, a figure used prominently by the Vote Leave campaign claimed that by leaving the EU, the UK would save £350 million a week, which could be spent on the British National Health Service after Brexit.
 This was later deemed a "clear misuse of official statistics" by the UK statistics authority.

-Moreover, the advert infamously shown on the side of London's double-decker busses did not take into account the UK's budget rebate, and the idea that 100% of the money saved would go to the NHS was unrealistic.
+Moreover, the advert did not take into account the UK's budget rebate, and the idea that 100% of the money saved would go to the NHS was unrealistic.
 A poll published in 2016 by Ipsos MORI found that nearly half of the British public believed this misinformation to be true.
 Even when information is proven to be misinformation, it may continue to shape attitudes towards a given topic, meaning it has the power to swing political decisions if it gains enough traction.
 A study conducted by Soroush Vosoughi, Deb Roy and Sinan Aral looked at Twitter data including 126,000 posts spread by 3 million people over 4.5 million times.
 They found that political news traveled faster than any other type of information.
 They found that false news about politics reached more than 20,000 people three times faster than all other types of false news.